rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

     --- SIGCHLD (Child exited) @ 0 (0) ---
     exit_group(0)                           = ?

-When tracing multiple processes, the PID of the process doing a system call is written on the respective line.
+When tracing multiple processes, the PID of the process making a system call is written on the respective line.
 The tracing of a child starts as soon as it's PID is returned to the parent (as a result of the `clone` system call).

 ### Profiling With `strace`

-Another thing that `strace` can do is to help in profiling the application considering the number of system calls.
+Another thing that `strace` can do is help in profiling the application, considering the number of system calls.
 This could be useful, for example, to optimize the I/O calls done by the application.